Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: Appendix. A key argument in the proof of regularity

-By using $ \theta^* $ instead of $ \theta $, one can give the case (v) in (R3) or (iv) in (R3$ ' $).
+By using $ \theta^* $ instead of $ \theta $, one can get case (v) in (R3) or (iv) in (R3$ ' $).
 The final case is (ii) in (R3) and (i) in (R3$ ' $), which can be reduced to the case $ \alpha = 1 $.
 Thus, the proof is complete. \end{proof}